 Music and lighting are important.
 If you’re a chic, modern and classy coffee shop with expensive coffee and food, it’s obvious that playing rock music is going to welcome some complaints.
 Similarly, a rustic, hippie-ish coffee shop should really aim to be playing more indie-style music that will reflect the customers’ usual interests.
 Lighting should complement the tone you have set with the colour palettes and seating plans.

-Coffee shop on Cascades Road Brand right across from storefront to crockery
+Brand right across from storefront to crockery

 There is a magnetic power that comes with visual branding.
 Of course, your signage and outdoor appearance are important for attracting crowds, but once they step inside your coffee shop, that is where you need to keep them on the hook.
 Your logo can play a huge role in making customers feel involved in your products and services.